This gallery contains 7 photos.

 The steeple, consisting of four tiers, each diminishing in size the higher they are, was originally 234ft high, but lost 8ft in 1764 due to a lightning strike.
 After St Paul’s Cathedral, St Bride’s was Wren’s tallest church and was prominent on the London’s then-skyline.

-At weddings, it is commonplace to expect a tiered cake as the centrepiece of the reception, with everyone grabbing their cameras or iPhones to capture the iconic cutting of the cake by the bride and groom.
+At weddings, it is commonplace to expect a tiered cake as the centrepiece of the reception, with everyone grabbing their cameras or smartphones to capture the iconic cutting of the cake by the bride and groom.
 Dessert at weddings were originally a stack of cakes, then a bride’s pie, before the bride and groom had their own separate cakes.
 Just like the traditional colour of a bride’s wedding dress, the white icing was meant to symbolise purity.

-However, it was pastry chef William Rich (1755-1812), who lived on Ludgate Hill in late 18th century London, who was said to be responsible for the tiered wedding cake we know today.
+However, it was pastry chef William Rich (1755-1812), who lived on Ludgate Hill in late 18th century London, who is said to be responsible for the tiered wedding cake we know today.
 Living a stone’s throw from St Bride’s on Fleet Street, he found inspiration for making a cake for his own marriage to Susannah Prichard (1758-1810) in 1776 by looking at the tiered steeple.
 Despite rumours Susannah was the daughter of his boss, William was actually apprenticed to a baker named William Stiles for years, while Susannah’s father was a peruke maker (wigmaker) named Davis Prichard from nearby Cheapside.
 Following the couple’s wedding, they continued to live on Ludgate Hill and had 12 children together, many of them being baptised in St Bride’s.
 By the time of William’s death in Stockwell, south London in 1811, he had built up quite a bit of wealth and was listed as a venison dealer and cook.
 The couple were buried at St Bride’s Church, followed by their son Henry Thomas Rich in 1828.